-Filling the Additive Materials Gap to Broaden Adoption of Additive Manufacturing
+Filling the Additive Materials Gap for Manufacturing

 Additive manufacturing is transforming how things are made at an ever-increasing pace with year-over-year growth rates of more than 20 percent.
 Amid growing adoption, however, lingering challenges present obstacles when it comes to producing highly functional parts for unique customer applications.